abdulkwele1/Nexus/DEVELOPMENT.md

 make reset refresh ready to restart datatabse stuff and wait for the database to be ready

-make it p=TestE2E to run a new test
+make it p=TestE2E to run a just a single test

+make test- runs all the tests